 The recipe we’re sharing is an absolute favorite in our household and is so simple that you can always jazz it up with additions of your own.
-You don’t have to use a rotisserie chicken, chicken breasts will work just as good, but it’s definitely easier when you don’t have to cook chicken yourself, especially if you’re in a rush to make dinner.
+You don’t have to use a rotisserie chicken, chicken breasts will work just as well, but it’s easier when you don’t have to cook chicken yourself, especially if you’re in a rush to make dinner.
 Chicken Divan is a great comfort food that your whole family will love!

 - 1.5 – 2 lbs shredded rotisserie chicken

 - 1 cup mayo (1/2 cup is fine too for a lighter version)

 - Salt and pepper to taste